ZeiP/e-petitions/LOCALIZATION_README.md

 # On localization:

 - Some of the content is only visible on admin side, this content is left as is in the Finnish locale files.
-- Translations or information is required for lines prefixed with Fi_fi_locale_ or Sv_sv_locale_ unless specified otherwise specified in the comments of the file
+- Translations or information is required for lines prefixed with Fi_fi_locale_ or Sv_sv_locale_ unless specified otherwise in the comments of the file
 - Translation for locale already translated finnish should be checked
 - Translations in Finnish in Swedish locale files should be changed
 - Localization for privacy information and help information should be done directly to the views